alichtman/zsh-startify/README.md

 ## Inspiration

-I've used [vim-startify](https://github.com/mhinz/vim-startify) pretty much every day for the past year.
+I've used [vim-startify](https://github.com/mhinz/vim-startify) a lot.
 I figured it was time for `zsh` and `tmux` to have a similar tool.